jessedearing/dotfiles/README.md

 The prefix key is Ctrl-a instead of Ctrl-b.

 ###(G)Vimrc
-I use the [Janus](https://github.com/carlhuda/janus) package for Vim so my rc is tailored to work with it.
+I use the an early variation of the vimrc and gvimrc from [Janus](https://github.com/carlhuda/janus).
+I do not actually use Janus, rather I use [Pathogen](https://github.com/tpope/vim-pathogen) to maintain my git plugins.
+All the plugins are set up as git submodules

 ###Irbrc
 This file requires that `wirble` and `awesome_print` gems are installed.